coleifer/huey/docs/api.rst

 .. py:class:: MemoryHuey

-    Huey that uses in-memory storage.
+    :py:class:`Huey` that uses in-memory storage.
 Only should be used when testing or when using ``immediate`` mode.
 MemoryHuey fully supports task priorities.

 .. py:class:: FileHuey

-    Huey that uses the file-system for storage.
+    :py:class:`Huey` that uses the file-system for storage.
 Should not be used in high-throughput, highly-concurrent environments, as the
     :py:class:`FileStorage` utilizes exclusive locks around all file-system operations.